Industry in Lithuania

 Lithuania - Industry

-Industrial production growth accelerates in January
+Industrial production growth falls in March

 Our panelists expect industrial production to expand 4.1% in 2019, unchanged from last month’s projection.
 For 2020, our panel expects output growth of 3.4%.